hanhee-song/keymaps_and_settings/atom_settings.md

 * autosave
   * enabled: true.
 This will make your life so much easier.
 * (Optional) whitespace:
   * Ignore Whitespace Only Lines: true.
 When saving a file, any whitespace-only line will be ignored.
 Furthermore, creating new lines while at least one indent in will preserve spaces created on each previous line.
-This is just my preferred behavior, but it can leave a bit of a mess when used carelessly.
+This is just my preferred behavior, but it will leave a bit of a mess when used carelessly.

 ### Core
-* (Optional) Close Deleted File Tabs: true.
-Not really crucial but kinda helpful when trashing a lot of things.
-Doesn't happen too often though, and it can be annoying when checking out branches.
 * Close Empty Windows: false.
 Makes it so that hitting cmd + W once too many times doesn't close all of atom.

 ### Editor